Last Updated on December 7, 2023 by Dee

 Chibi heads are larger in proportion to their bodies than normal anime characters, and they often have oversized heads.

-The child-like features associated with the chibi aesthetic are meant to evoke a sense of innocence and vulnerability.
+The child-like features associated with the chibi aesthetic evoke a sense of innocence and vulnerability.

 This is furthered by the fact that chibis often have disproportionately large eyes, which makes them appear more emotive and expressive.